Lysosomal Storage Diseases are Ideal Candidates for Lentiviral-Based Gene Therapy

 How Common are Lysosomal Storage Disorders?

-Although individually rare, collectively lysosomal storage disorders have an estimated frequency of about 1: 8,000 live births.4 With the advent of newborn screening panels testing for several lysosomal storage disorders (LSDs), screening studies aimed at detecting patients at an earlier age and an increasing number of patients with milder forms of the disorders being diagnosed, the current figures may underestimate the true incidence of lysosomal storage disorders.
+With the advent of newborn screening panels testing for several lysosomal storage disorders (LSDs), screening studies aimed at detecting patients at an earlier age and an increasing number of patients with milder forms of the disorders being diagnosed, the current figures may underestimate the true incidence of lysosomal storage disorders.

 1 Desnick RJ, Schuchman EH.
 Enzyme Replacement Therapy for Lysosomal Storage Diseases: Lessons from 20 Years of Experience and Remaining Challenges.